The Best Meat Probe Thermometer in 2024 (Buying Guide)

 1. ThermoWorks ChefAlarm

-You can use it as a timer, adjust the alarm’s volume, and it keep track of the minimum and maximum readings.
-It even has a high- and low-temperature alarm, which I really appreciate as a cheese maker.
+You can use it as a timer, adjust the alarm’s volume, and keep track of the minimum and maximum readings.
+It even has a high- and low-temperature alarm, which I appreciate as a cheese maker.

 We especially love that it has a hinged, tilting screen for easy viewing on the countertop (but, it also has a magnet and a clip).
 Spending $60 on a thermometer might not be for everyone, but it’s well worth it if you’re serious about barbecue, making cheese, or boiling sugar for candy.

 The cable is heat resistant to over 700° F so there’s no reason to think that this model won’t last a lifetime.
-Since it aced every single one of our tests, this probe thermometer was a no-trainer choice for our Best Overall.
+Since it aced every single one of our tests, this probe thermometer was a no-brainer choice for our Best Overall.

 2. ThermoWorks DOT